Topology

 node:inputifindex,ifname:inputifindex

-The definition instructs sFlow-RT to lookup nodes and ports in the topology and generate records with node an port names::
+The definition instructs sFlow-RT to lookup nodes and ports in the topology and generate records with node and port names:

 spine1,swp1